sdncoder/sdncoder.github.io/wiki/ztnotes.md

 * Zero Trust is needed to make that happen
 * all investments and work should be towards this goal
 #####
-* a solution that is soley reliant on the network is not zero trust
+* a solution that is solely reliant on the network is not zero trust
 *   zero trust assumes a hostile network
 *     VPN tunnels for remote users; tunnels between the corporate enterprise and cloud services
 *     policy that relies on IP subnet based rules for access (location specific)